CSIS-iLab/southbound/src/content/homepage.md

       title: |-
         <h3><span className="index">01</span> Promote economic collaboration </h3>

-      description: Cooperate with the partner countries on supply chains, domestic demand markets and infrastructure projects.
+      description:  |-
-      text: |-
+        Cooperate with the partner countries on supply chains, domestic demand markets and infrastructure projects.

         * <strong>Supply Chains:</strong> Integrate Taiwan’s competitive industries with the supply chains of other economies, including not only NSP partners but also Japan and the United States.

           <button className="detail__trigger" aria-expanded="false" aria-label="Show More"><i className="ellipse">&ctdot;</i></button>